sarashahin/SaraShahin/README.md

 ### Hi there 👋, I am Sara Shahin
 #### Computer Science (AI & Machine Learning)

-I am a BSc Computer Science(Artificial Intelligence and Machine Learning)undergraduate student at the University of London (Goldsmith) 1st year. please check my Linkedin at https://www.linkedin.com/in/sara-shahin-maat-3a842929/.
+I am a BSc Computer Science(Artificial Intelligence and Machine Learning)undergraduate student at the University of London (Goldsmith) 2nd year.
+I am a computer science student who is enthusiastic and a quick learner.
+I am willing to gain experience in the technology industry, working with experts, in teams, developing code, building solutions, and delivering projects.
+My experience with coding (Python,C++, SQL, JavaScript, HTML, CSS) helped me develop the ability to quickly learn and code in any language, a skill which I am developing through undertaking a Machine Learning with Python course.
+I have completed Modules first year and second year.
 Actively looking for new opportunities.

 ## Skills:
 JS / HTML / CSS / Python3 / Algorithms & Data Structure / Jupyter notebook / numpy py